We are delighted you've chosen Agnes Scott College!

 We recognize that it takes courage to leave family and friends to study in another country.
 Your decision to study in the U.S. at Agnes Scott is highly commendable!
 We look forward to meeting you in the fall.
 Until then, use the information in the following sections to prepare you for the journey to your new home!

 During International Scottie Orientation (ISO), you will have an opportunity to hear important information about academics, housing, meals, health services and immigration.
 Orientation will also give students the opportunity to get acquainted with the campus and to meet fellow international students.
-After orientation, international students will join their 2027 classmates for the general orientation.
+After ISO, international students will join their classmates for the general New Student Orientation, known as "Legacy".

 We look forward to meeting and supporting you as you embark on your first year as an International Scottie!